zoka/ringMon/README.md

 Ring middleware that injects single monitoring page into any Clojure web application based on Ring or web frameworks such as Noir or Compojure.
 It is also easily added as a dev dependency to non-web Clojure apps as well.
-Actually,it can be imcorporated into any JVM (non Clojure) application with bit more work - planned for later.
+Actually, it can be incorporated into any JVM (non-Clojure) application with bit more work - planned for later.

 The page displays raw JMX data of interest in tree alike structure.
 It also shows